-It comes with a cost, however.
-Summer is black fly season.
-It’s also stable fly season.
-I had no idea there were two distinct species tormenting folks up there until our recent visit.
+In the summer, there are a lot of bugs in the UP!
+All that beauty comes with a cost.
+Summer is Biting black and stable flies season.
+I had no idea there were two distinct species tormenting folks up there until our visit.

 I really can’t tell you which is which, or which is worse.
-In my book, the two are equally evil.
+In my book, these two biting bugs in the UP are equally evil.
 And during our early July visit to the Lake Superior shoreline, we found them everywhere – on the beach, in the woods, at the campground.
-Inside my Roadtrek.
+Inside my RV.

 They would be there one day in hordes.
 The next day, which weather-and-wind-wise seemed just the same, they were no problem.

-Locals – they call themselves Yoopers – told me not to buy into the Chamber of Commerce spin that there is a fly season.
-It’s all summer, they say, from the first frost free days in May through the first freeze in October.
+Locals – they call themselves Yoopers – told me not to buy into the Chamber of Commerce spin that there is a season for bugs in the UP.
+It’s all summer long, they say, from the first frost-free days in May through the first freeze in October.

-The video gives you a sense of what to expect if you’ll be visiting the area.
+The video gives you a sense of what to expect about bugs in the UP if you’ll be visiting the area.
 If camping, get some fly traps or fly strips.
 That seems to catch a few hundred every day.
-You’ll still get bit, but maybe not as much.
+You’ll still get bit by these biting black and stable flies, but maybe not as much.

 Wear long pants or jeans (they tend to bite the most below the knees, especially around the ankles)